gibfahn/gib-noir.nvim/README.md

-# vim-gib
+# gib-noir

-The Vim color scheme I use.
-Supports 256-color terminals and GUI Vim.
+The Neovim color scheme I use.
+Supports 256-color terminals and GUI Neovim.